 Getting started

-This document shows how to setup package:oidc
+This document shows how to setup package:oidc for the first time.

 you can check the example project for the final result.